uodevclub/remindr/README.md

 <img src="http://guides.rubyonrails.org/images/getting_started/rails_welcome.png">

-###step 2: Make a route
+### Step 2: Make a route

-routes conect url requests (http://...) with your mvc code.
+Routes conect URL requests (http://...) with the rest of your code.

-open 'remindr/config/routes.rb' in your text editor and add the following:
+Open 'remindr/config/routes.rb' in your text editor and add the following:

 <code> root 'welcome#index' </code>

-'root' tells rails what the homepage should be. 'welcome#index' means we want the index method of the welcome controller respond to the url request.
+The 'root' keyword tells rails what the homepage should be.
+We want 'welcome#index' to be the index method of the welcome controller.
 You should get an error if you reload the home page at this point.
 This is because we havent created a welcome controller

-### step 3: Make the welcome controller
+### Step 3: Make the welcome controller

 rails has commmands that make making controllers easy called generators.

 <code>rails generate controller welcome</code>

-now open up the file you've just created: 'reminder/app/controllers/welcome_controller.rb'
+Open up the file you've just created: 'reminder/app/controllers/welcome_controller.rb'

-make a new method inside the welcome controller called index:
+Make a new method inside the welcome controller called index:

 <code>
   def index </br> </br>
   end
 </code>

-rails assumes we have made a view called index in views/welcome/index.html.erb
+Rails assumes we have made a view called index in views/welcome/index.html.erb

-erb is a templating language that makes is easy to insert variabels into views.
-Just add .erb and rails will compile it to html when a new request is made.
+Embedded Ruby (erb) is a templating language that makes it easy to insert variabels into your views.
+Just add .erb to the end of the filename and Rails will compile it to HTML when a new request is made.

-### step 4: index view
+### Step 4: Index view
 Write the code for our homepage in the index.html.erb file.
-You'll see that for the most part the syntax looks like standard HTML.
+You'll see that for the most part, the syntax looks like standard HTML.

-The differences however can be seen in any thing wrapped with <code><% %></code> .These statements allow us to introduce things like conditional logic:<br>
+The differences can be seen in anything wrapped with these brackets: <code><% %></code>.
+These statements allow us to introduce things like conditional logic:<br>
 <code><% if flash[:notice] %> </code> <br>
 and predefined Ruby helpers for common HTML elements:<br>
 <code><%= form_tag("", method: "post") do %> </code>